 1. Lead Generation

 The key to generating hot leads is to give your audience something they’re asking for.
-For instance, a free e-book about a common problem they face.
-Or a blog series that teaches them how to improve their life or business.
+For instance, an online purchase, request for quote or downloading a free e-book about a common problem they face.
+Or perhaps a subscription to a blog series that teaches them how to improve their life or business.

 Here’s how you can measure the effectiveness of lead generation channels.